tanvividyala/discordalyzer/README.md

 # Discord Analyzer Tool

-This is a project I created to analyze my best friend and I's Discord conversation history over the past 6 years.
+This is a project I created to analyze my best friend and I's Discord conversation history over the past 6 years and get the hang of basic data science tools.
 I used pandas to clean my data and find trends, matplotlib to visualize trends, NTLK to tokenize and preprocess text, and scikit-learn (K-Means, TF-idf) to get started with clustering similar messages.

-Some features I've finished are: visualization of messages sent over time, visualization of trends in the use of words or phrases by each person and overall, visualization of proportion of messages sent by each person, and word clouds for the most frequently said words in a period of time.
-I've also started features to provide day summaries which I will update once I get more OpenAI tokens (GPT4All crashes my computer) and a tool that'll cluster series of messages with similar themes.
+**Finished Features**
+- Visualization of messages sent over time
+- Visualization of trends in word usage
+- Visualization of the proportion of messages sent by each member of the conversation
+- Word clouds for frequently used words
+- Tool to provide summaries of a day of conversation with the OpenAI API

+**Works in Progress**
+- Tool to cluster messages with similar themes.
+- Tool to analyze sentiment of messages over time.

-Download this Jupyter Notebook to analyze your own Discord conversation CSV.
+You can download this Jupyter Notebook and edit wherever there are comments to analyze your own Discord DM/

 ## Useful Things
 - [Awesome tool I used to download my Discord conversation as a CSV File](https://github.com/Tyrrrz/DiscordChatExporter)